EricMungai97/data-structures-and-algorithms/python/docs/stack_and_queue/README.md

 ## Approach & Efficiency

+I imported the Node class from linked_list.py

+I then created a stack class with top property  and methods

+Lastly I created a queue class with front property and rear property and methods.

 All Stack and Queue methods detailed below run in constant time, O(1).
 This is because direct references allow constant time access to the top of a stack, and to both the front and rear of a queue.

 ## API